Excel Filter Keyboard Shortcut

 Example #2 – Opening the Drop-down Filter Menu in Excel

 Once the filter has enabled on your data, you can use the drop-down menus on each of the column headers.
-Follow below steps for doing this:
+Follow the below steps for doing this:

 - Select a cell in the header row.
-As we can see that every cell contains drop down an icon like the image then, Press ALT + down arrow key on the keyboard to open the filter menu like below screenshot.
+As we can see that every cell contains drop down an icon like the image then, Press the ALT + down arrow key on the keyboard to open the filter menu like the below screenshot.

 - As we can see in the above image, there are a lot of keyboard shortcuts available in the filter menu.

 Example #3 – Select Menu Items Using Arrow keys